Regarding plant-based proteins, do you remember some posts ago when I was talking about this new milk-beverage-type product based on potato proteins?

 Ok, this is not my goal as I do not strength train, but I think it might interest some of you looking for a switch to a vegan diet.

-Researchers from Maastricht University (Netherland) published a paper where they hypothesise that, because potato protein and animal milk protein share a similar amino acid composition, they might have a similar effect not only on emulsified foods, but also on muscle protein synthesis (MPS).
+Researchers from Maastricht University (Netherland) published an interesting paper.
+The research team observed that potato protein and animal milk protein share a similar amino acid composition.
+This means might have a similar effect on emulsified foods and on muscle protein synthesis (MPS).

-The researchers conducted a double-blind study (where information which may influence the participants of the experiment is withheld until after the experiment is complete) with 24 healthy male volunteers between 18 and 35.
-All of the people who participated to the study were assigned to exercise on a leg press, then randomly chosen to either consume 30 grams of milk or potato protein.
+The researchers conducted a double-blind study.
+This means that information which may influence the participants of the experiment is withheld until after the experiment is complete.
+They used 24 healthy male volunteers between 18 and 35.
+All of the people who participated to the study were assigned to exercise on a leg press.
+Afterwards, volunteers were randomly asked to consume 30 grams of milk or potato protein.
 The researchers then measured how each protein source affected MPS and found both comparable.

 The study reports that, when ingesting 30g of potato protein concentrate, there is an increase in muscle protein synthesis rate both at rest and during recovery.